-- The values are based on 70 x 35 mm - b) Refer to Cedral Lap span tables to determine the Batten spacing. - c) Wind loads have been determined in accordance with AS/NZS 1170.2 - d) General zone: Areas greater than 1200 mm from an external building corner.
-Corner zone: Areas less than 1200 mm from an external building corner. - e) Max cantilever of batten is 20% of span. - Framing deflection is limited to Span/250 with the serviceability wind load equal to 68% of the ULS wind load. - g) For fixing of vertical battens to noggins, the noggins and their connections to studs must be structural otherwise a layer of horizontal support frame will be required to accommodate the vertical battens to which Certal is fixed
+- a) The values are based on 70 x 35 mm SG timber batten (timber group J5). - b) Refer to Cedral Lap span tables to determine the Batten spacing. - c) Wind loads have been determined accordance with AS/NZS 1170.2. - d) General zone: Areas greater than 1200 mm from an external building corner.
+Corner zone: Areas less than 1200 mm from an external building corner. - e) Max cantilever of batten is 20% of span - f) Framing deflection is limited to Span/250 with the serviceability wind load equal to 68% of the ULS wind load. - g) For fixing of vertical battens to noggins (dwangs), the noggins and their connections to studs must be structural otherwise a layer of horizontal support frame will be required to accommodate the vertical battens to which Codral is fixed.